PrincetonUniversity/athena/CONTRIBUTING.md

 ```
 returns many such commits.
 Most of them likely could have been avoided by either 1) doing local development on feature branches or 2) using `git pull --rebase` to perform a rebase instead of a merge when pulling conflicting updates.

-If you frequently make commits on `master`, it is recommended to enable the latter by default.
+If you frequently encounter such issues, it is recommended to enable the latter by default.
 In git versions >= 1.7.9, this can be accomplished with:
 ```
 git config --global pull.rebase true
 ```